Welcome to Franklin Elementary School!

-Students are not allowed to bring toys, virtual pets, trading cards or other personal items to school that would distract them or others from the learning process.
+Students are not allowed to bring toys, virtual pets, trading cards, cell phones, smart watches or other personal items to school that would distract them or others from the learning process.
 This especially includes weapons or toy weapons that might be used to threaten, scare, or injure other students.
 Personal items that are confiscated at school may be retrieved from school by the parent.

 K-4 students will receive a Standards Based Report Card each 9-week period as well as a mid-quarter Progress Report.

 SHARED LEADERSHIP TEAM (SLT)

 The Shared Leadership Team (SLT) at Franklin Elementary School is made up of representatives for teachers, parents, support staff, and administration.
 Their purpose is to serve as the site-based decision making group for matters that involve the FES community.
-If you are interested in serving on this council, please contact Dr. Esslinger or Mrs. Riley.
+If you are interested in serving on this council, please contact Dr. Carrigan or Mrs. Simpson.

 COMMUNICATION / SCHOOL CLOSING

 In most cases, the FSSD will use the Connect Ed phone calling system to inform families of school closures.
 Parent should also listen to the local media for updates on possible school closures due to weather.
 Remember that we are listed as “Franklin Special School District” or “Franklin City Schools” (not Franklin County or Williamson County).

 If inclement weather begins while school is in session, parents should monitor the local radio and TV station or call the school office to see if school is being dismissed early.

 Each parent should complete and keep updated the form made available by the school regarding transportation plans if students are released early due to weather.